Forensic Investigators

 Focusing on actual Australian crimes, each episode unfolds the drama minute-by-minute showing viewers the tireless work of detectives, and the scientific procedures required to solve these mysteries.

-The series includes exclusive footage that has never been seen outside the courtroom, including police videos, crime scene stills and other forensic evidence.
+The series includes exclusive footage that has never been seen outside the courtroom, including police videos, crime scene stills and ultra-realistic reenacted clips.
 The 1st and 2nd seasons have been released on DVD.

 The third season featured a new time slot – Wednesday at 8:30 pm.